FujiwaraChoki/MoneyPrinter/README.md

 MoneyPrinter now includes functionality to automatically upload generated videos to YouTube.

 To use this feature, you need to:
-1. Create a project inside your Google Cloud Platform -> `https://console.cloud.google.com/`.
+1. Create a project inside your Google Cloud Platform -> [GCP](https://console.cloud.google.com/).
 1. Obtain `client_secret.json` from the project and add it to the Backend/ directory.
-1. Enable the YouTube v3 API in your project -> `https://console.cloud.google.com/apis/library/youtube.googleapis.com`
+1. Enable the YouTube v3 API in your project -> [GCP-API-Library](https://console.cloud.google.com/apis/library/youtube.googleapis.com)
-1. Create an `OAuth consent screen` and add yourself (the account of your youtube channel) to the testers.
+1. Create an `OAuth consent screen` and add yourself (the account of your YouTube channel) to the testers.
 1. Enable the following scopes in the `OAuth consent screen` for your project:

 ```